Spring 2023 – Group Programs for Adults

 Hop, dive, and flutter your way to this on-line workshop about birds!
 In this program, you’ll learn about the evolution and adaptations of birds.
 We’ll discover the feeding and nesting habits of local birds and the remarkable ways that different birds find niches in the temperate rainforest ecosystem.

-These small-group programs are for a maximum of 30 people.
+These options are for a maximum of 30 people at one time.

 Forest Quest

-Take your group on an educational adventure that combines a treasure hunt and ecology knowledge!
+Take your group on an adventure along the Twin Falls Loop Trail that combines a treasure hunt and ecology knowledge!
 Led by clues and a forest map, your group will decode the mysteries of temperate rainforest plants and animals, searching for the secret of life in the rainforest.
 You’ll also have a chance to view forest life up close with our amazing projector!

 Trail and Habitat Restoration